 Check the P-Trap

-If the above solutions don’t work, the clog may be stuck in your sink’s p-trap, which may require you to remove this section of your plumbing to physically clear it.
+If the above solutions don’t work, the clog may be stuck in your sink’s p-trap.
+This may require you to remove this section of your plumbing to physically clear it.

 It should disconnect simply by loosening the lock rings on both sides.
 Remove it and clear it out.
 Be ready for water to pour when you remove it!